 - Read the general principles and refer to detailed guidance in Section 2.
 The bulk of this guideline applies predominantly to a sudden unexpected child death under 2 years of age but is also applicable to an older child who dies suddenly and unexpectedly.
-And it is also applicable to cases of ALTE (Acute Life-Threatening Event) that are unexplained and/or suspicious requiring active intervention/resuscitation and intensive care/high dependency unit admission, if deemed reasonable, appropriate, and proportionate by professionals involved.
-If in doubt, consult with Designated Doctor for Safeguarding Children.
-For ease of reading the term infant is used throughout but includes infant or older child. - Take a copy with you when you go to see the parents/carers - Check available records that may give you some background information - While completing the documents if certain sections are not applicable enter NA (not applicable), rather than leaving the section blank; Enter full names, wherever requested, in Capital letters.
-If completing electronically, double click on the Header to complete patient details - Parents/carers feel less threatened if certain direct/leading questions are asked as part of the protocol document - Seek advice from a senior member of the team if unsure about any section of the guidelines or the documentation process - The description should be factual without any interpretation - Record the details accurately; Do not use jargon or acronyms - For measurement purpose refer to:
+And it is also applicable to cases of ALTE (Acute Life-Threatening Event) that are unexplained and suspicious, requiring active intervention/resuscitation and intensive care/high dependency unit admission, and has poor prognosis if child survives, if deemed reasonable, appropriate, and proportionate by professionals involved.
+If in doubt, consult with Designated Doctor for Child Deaths.
+For ease of reading the term infant is used throughout but includes infant or older child.
+In cases where child safeguarding procedures have been triggerred, initial Joint Agency Review meeting (JAR) may be deferred unless the child has died. - Take a copy with you when you go to see the parents/carers. - Check available records that may give you some background information - While completing the documents if certain sections are not applicable enter NA (not applicable), rather than leaving the section blank; Enter full names, wherever requested, in Capital letters.
+If completing electronically, double click on the Header to complete patient details - Parents/carers feel less threatened if certain direct/leading questions are asked as part of the protocol document. - Seek advice from a senior member of the team if unsure about any section of the guidelines or the documentation process. - The description should be factual without any interpretation. - Record the details accurately; Do not use jargon or acronyms. - For measurement purpose refer to: - Centimetre ascmGram as:gKilogram as:kgMillilitres asmlMilligrams as:mg - For description of time use 24:00h clock if possible.
+Otherwise, state am/pm clearly and ensure that date is appropriately advanced by +1 after midnight.